marsupialtail/quokka/README.md

 Either way, there will be another Python program running alongside the Redis server on the reducer, implementing the reducer logic and interfacing with the Redis server with a client library.
 Although everything should eventually be event driven (if using my embedded K-V store, they definitely have to be), currently it doesn't have to be.
 In fact we can probably just do this.

+For simplicity, each task node will host two Redis servers.
+One for mailbox and one for its internal state.

 while True:
    redis.atomic_get_del_messages_from_mailbox()
    if new_message():